zjy365/sailos-website/content/blog/(what-is)/what-is-kafka/index.en.md

 - Enable microservices communication through reliable messaging

 Kafka addresses these needs by providing a unified platform for handling all real-time data feeds in an organization.
 Its combination of high throughput, low latency, and fault tolerance has made it the backbone of modern data architectures.

+When implementing Kafka in production environments, many organizations complement their streaming infrastructure with [managed database solutions](/products/databases) to ensure reliable data persistence and analytics capabilities for their event-driven architectures.

 ## The Evolution of Data Processing